kaisargaming/package-kg-icons/README.md

 `composer require kg/icons` to install the package, and execute publish from artisan `php artisan vendor:publish --provider='Kg\Icons'`

+Load javascript files published in your template using this package `<script src="/kgicons/kgicons.js">`.
+For additional styling create css selector using `.kgicons` the class is already inside class props of the svg icon.

 ## Available Icon sets

 These icon sets are available through the component, use it with `<x-kgicon::hero|majestic|etc></x-kgicon::hero>`